kinode-dao/kinode-book/src/kit/build.md

           Path to local dependency package (can specify multiple times) -a, --add-to-api <PATH>
-          Path to file to add to api.zip (can specify multiple times) -f, --force
+          Path to file to add to api.zip (can specify multiple times) -r, --reproducible
+          Make a reproducible build using Docker
+  -f, --force
           Force a rebuild
   -v, --verbose